Guide

 Is it worth renting camping gear?

 Yes, especially for your sleep system.
 A quality 20°F sleeping bag costs $200–400.
-REI and many gear shops rent sleeping bags, tents, and sleeping pads by the night.
-If you camp fewer than four or five times a year, rental often makes more financial sense — and you always have the right gear for the conditions, not just whatever you happen to own.
+REI and many outdoor retailers rent sleeping bags, tents, and sleeping pads by the night or weekend.
+If you camp fewer than four or five times a year, rental often makes more financial sense — and you can always rent the right bag for the specific conditions rather than owning one that's wrong for half your trips.

 What bear precautions do I need?

-Check the regulations for your specific campsite — requirements vary.
-In many national parks, bear canisters are required.
-As a baseline: never keep food or toiletries in your tent, and store all food in your car's trunk or a hang bag at least 10 feet off the ground and 4 feet from the trunk.
+Check the regulations for your specific campsite — requirements vary by park, wilderness area, and season.
+In many national parks (Yosemite, most of the Sierra Nevada), hard-sided bear canisters are required and rangers check at trailheads.
+As a baseline: never keep food or toiletries in your tent.
+Store food in your car's trunk or a certified hang bag at least 10 feet off the ground and 4 feet from the trunk — or in a canister.

 Guides